facebook/docusaurus/docs/getting-started-preparation.md

 ## Preparation Notes

 You will need to keep the `website/siteConfig.js` and `website/core/Footer.js` files, but may edit them as you wish.
+The value of the `customDocsPath` key in `website/siteConfig.js` can be edited to change the Docusaurus `../docs` folder name.

 You should keep the `website/pages` and `website/static` directories, but may change the content inside them as you wish.
 At the bare minimum you should have